matthiasburger/IronSphere.Extensions/docs/types/FloatExtension_IsLowerThan(Single,Single).md

 ```

-public static Boolean IsLowerThan(this Single this, this Single other)
+public static Boolean IsLowerThan(this Single this, Single other)
 ```